A topic from the subject of Biochemistry in Chemistry.

 Steps:

-1. Mash the strawberries: Using a fork or potato masher, crush the strawberries in a bowl.
+1. Mash the strawberries: Using a fork or potato masher, thoroughly crush the strawberries in a bowl to break open the cells.

-3. Let sit: Allow the mixture to sit for 15-20 minutes.
-The vinegar will help break down the cell walls of the strawberries, while the dish soap will help release the DNA.
+3. Incubate: Gently stir the mixture and let it sit for 15-20 minutes.
+The vinegar helps break down the cell walls, and the dish soap helps release the DNA from the cells.
+The salt helps to precipitate the DNA later.

-4. Strain the mixture: Line a funnel with cheesecloth or a clean cloth and set it over a clean container.
-Slowly pour the strawberry mixture through the funnel to separate the solids from the liquid.
+4. Filter the mixture: Line a funnel with cheesecloth or a clean cloth and place it over a clean container (beaker).
+Slowly pour the strawberry mixture through the funnel to separate the solid pieces from the liquid containing the DNA.

 Significance: